deBearN/HeartsAndMinds/docs/InGame-documentation.md

 ## Hideout
-The hideouts are a place where the Oplitas organize their movements.
+The hideouts are a place where the Boi na Brasa organize their movements.
 They send reinforcements from here and can attack the closest city.
 If you notice a lot of activity in an area, probably there is an hideout closeby.
-If you want to defeat the Oplitas, you need to destroy all their hideouts.
+If you want to defeat the Boi na Brasa, you need to destroy all their hideouts.
 To destroy an hideout just place a satchel near the ammo box, it's close to the flag and blow it off!